-Paris Saint Germain v Strasbourg
+Mbappe rescues PSG on return as Neymar sent off

-First Half ends, Paris Saint Germain 1, Strasbourg 0.
+Match ends, Paris Saint Germain 2, Strasbourg 1.

+Kylian Mbappe rescued victory for Paris St-Germain as his late penalty snatched a win over Strasbourg in his first game since losing the World Cup final with France.

+Marquinhos had opened the scoring for the hosts in the Ligue 1 match before scoring an own goal in the second half.

 Line-ups